 - Deductions: Mining expenses, such as electricity costs, mining hardware, maintenance expenses, and relevant operational costs, may be tax-deductible.
 When filing your tax return, it is important to keep accurate records of these expenses to claim deductions.

-GST and Cryptocurrency
+GST and crypto

 Initial Coin Offerings (ICOs) and airdrops are popular methods of raising capital and distributing tokens.
 From a tax perspective, participating in ICOs or receiving airdropped tokens may have tax consequences.
 The tax treatment will depend on various factors, including the intention behind acquiring the tokens, the nature of the tokens received, and any subsequent disposal events.